 Online: via electronic debit.

-Payday loans in the U.S. are subject to state laws regulations.
+Various states have their own laws and regulations.
 According to the federal Truth in Lending Act all payday lending companies are obliged to disclose loan costs and provide full and clear information about all the financial charges referring to a loan.
 This refers to interest rates and APR; the latter should be provided in dollar amount and before the actual agreement is signed by a lender and a borrower.